MadhavSahi/FullStack-JavaScript-2022-23/Class-28,29-React_Context,Router_4,5thMarch_23/readme.md

 - Learnt about how variables, States can be sent from a component to other multiple components using ContextAPI.
 - Learnt about how to install Tailwind using npm and how to do basic setup.
 - Learnt about React Router Basics.
+- Learnt about basics of React-Router v6.
+- Learnt about BrowserRouter,Routes,Route properties of React-Router.
-- Learnt about what is Routing in React.
+- Learnt about Outlet module and how nesting routing works.
-- Learnt about Route, Routes, Browser Module, Link To and Outlet in React.
+- Learnt about Link To and NavLink To and differences between them.
+- Learnt about useParams , useLocation , useNavigate hooks.
+- Learnt about how we can access data from URL using useParams hook.
+- Learnt about how we can use onCLick for navigation using useNavigate hook.
+- Learnt about how we can send information on routing using useNavigate hook
+- Learnt about how we can add CSS properties on isActive using NavLink.
+- Leant about we can retrieve information in a component using useLocation hook.
 - React ContextAPI - [Topic Repo](https://github.com/MadhavSahi/FullStack-JavaScript-2022-23/tree/main/Class-28%2C29-React_Context%2CRouter_4%2C5thMarch_23/react-contextapi "ContextAPI Folder")
 - React Router - [Topic Repo](https://github.com/MadhavSahi/FullStack-JavaScript-2022-23/tree/main/Class-28%2C29-React_Context%2CRouter_4%2C5thMarch_23/react-router "React Router Folder")